In today’s Architect’s Corner, we speak with Christian Guers, CEO of Pyvotal Solutions. Pyvotal Solutions…

 Tell us a little bit about the company that you work for?

 WCG is a defense contractor based in San Diego.
 We provide a lot of services for our government customers which include the Navy and the Department of Defense.
 I spend most of my time onsite with our customers, doing architecture planning, development, and maintenance.
-The current project I’m working on for a major military branch is building and maintaining a suite of web-based collaboration tools, both commercial products and in-house applications.
+The current project I’m working on for a major military branch is building and maintaining a suite of web-based collaboration tools, both commercial products, and in-house applications.
 These web apps are meant to facilitate communication across research and development organizations within the government.
 For instance, we are building an in-house version of Slack to communicate across teams but we also deploy Atlassian tooling, Confluence and Jira, and GitLab as well, for the development side.

 Tell us a little bit about your role?

 I’m a programmer by trade, but I also do Linux administration and on many projects, I play the role of Architect.
 Recently, I’ve found myself involved in the architectural process for all of our new deployments as well as updating our old deployments.
-Thankfully, the burden of responsibility for the total architecture is slightly reduced because I don’t have to deal with network or hosting infrastructure, but everything else from kernel to front end is my responsibility right now.
+Thankfully, the burden of responsibility for the total architecture is slightly reduced because I don’t have to deal with a network or hosting infrastructure, but everything else from kernel to the front end is my responsibility right now.